Our stunning One-off Opal 18K Gold and Sterling Silver Branch pendant is perfect for everyday wear or special occasions.

 At Silver Scene we love to be different and that's why we have created our 'One-off' range, unique pieces of jewellery for unique people.

 A definite 'wow' piece, this breathtaking pendant features a stunning free form opal doublet.
-Only the highest quality stones have been used in our 18K gold and sterling silver range, this opal is stunning and the colours as the light hits the stone are spectacular, the pictures do not do it justice.
+Only the highest quality stones have been used in our 18K gold and sterling silver range, this rich blue and green opal is stunning and the colours as the light hits the stone are spectacular, the pictures do not do it justice.

-The setting of this pendant is nearly as beautiful as the stone itself, our silversmiths and goldsmiths have created a hammered Sterling silver setting.
-As added detail, a hand worked 18k gold 'branch' elegantly decorates one side of the stone.
+The setting of this pendant is nearly as beautiful as the stone itself, our silversmiths and goldsmiths have created a hammered Sterling Silver setting.
+As added detail, a hand worked 18k gold and Sterling Silver 'vine' elegantly decorates one side of the stone.

 A unique and beautiful piece of jewellery, this gorgeous pendant is a one-of-a-kind piece, only one pendant has been made especially for you and, just like you, there are no other pendants quite like this one.